Gemaxx/pure-learn/api/API Implementation Documentation.md

 - [`GoalQueryObject`](Helpers/GoalQueryObject.cs)

 ---

-*This section demonstrates all operations available for goals, including advanced querying and the actual data structures used in requests and responses.*

 ## 6. Data Transfer Objects (DTOs)

 ### Purpose of DTOs

 DTOs (Data Transfer Objects) are simple objects used to transfer data between the API and clients.
 They help:
-- Control what data is exposed to the client (hiding sensitive/internal fields).
+- Control what data is exposed to the client (hiding sensitive/internal fields/ irrelevant Data).
 - Validate incoming data for create/update operations.
 - Shape responses for different views (summary vs. details).
 - Decouple the API contract from the internal database models.